 It may sound weird coming from a company whose flagship service is SEO, but search engine optimization is not the magic key to success in business.
-In some instances, the organic channel may not even the best digital channel for brands to focus on.
+In some instances, the organic channel may not even be the best digital medium for brands to focus on.
 Instead, an integrated digital marketing campaign will bring stronger results more quickly.

 Too many businesses are spending too much time in the SERP trenches, with marketing managers and business owners working tirelessly to implement on-page and off-page strategies described in one of the thousands of “how to” guides spamming the web.